-Pursuant to the Purchase Agreement, Entrée paid \$100,000 and issued 500,000 common shares of the Company.
-The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% for \$1 million if the buydown option is exercised on or before January 1, 2015.
-The buydown option may be extended to January 1, 2016 or January 1, 2017, in which case the buydown price will be \$2 million and \$200,000 will be payable for each 12 month extension.
-The buydown price and extension payments are payable in cash or a combination of cash and common shares at Entrée's election.
+Pursuant to the Purchase Agreement, Entrée paid \$100,000 and issued 500,000 Common Shares of the Company.
+The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% at any time up to and including January 1, 2017 for \$2.4 million.
+The buydown price is payable in cash or a combination of cash and Common Shares at Entrée's election.

-The Lordsburg claims cover 2,013 ha adjacent to the historic Lordsburg copper-gold-silver district in New Mexico.
+The Lordsburg claims cover 2,013 hectares adjacent to the historic Lordsburg copper-gold-silver district in New Mexico.
 Drilling at Lordsburg has been successful in discovering a porphyry copper-gold occurrence in an area previously known only for vein-style gold mineralization.
 Future drilling will be directed towards expanding the existing drill defined copper and gold zone.
-No exploration work was completed in 2013 or 2014.
+No exploration work was completed in 2014 or 2015.